The University of Chicago Summer

 Starting with a brief overview of relevant basic concepts of molecular biology, genetics, and inheritance patterns, the course will explore the crucial role played by individuals’ unique DNA in precisely solving mysteries of missing people and crimes.

-We will combine theoretical knowledge with hands-on experimentation to provide a comprehensive understanding of forensic biology with a focus on DNA analysis.
+This course will combine theoretical knowledge with hands-on experimentation to provide a comprehensive understanding of forensic biology with a focus on DNA analysis.
 We will also cover adjacent topics such as identity-by-descent and the use of non-human DNA in Forensics, and also expand on the legal and ethical implications surrounding this form of investigation.

 Upon completion, students will gain a comprehensive understanding of DNA analysis in forensic investigations, including the limitations in current practice.
 They will be empowered to contribute to the enhancement of criminal justice and public safety policies and guidelines.